Georg Müller (Catholic bishop): Sexual abuse

 In an interview with Byavisa, a local Trondheim newspaper, in August 2013, Müller denied there had been any abuse.
 He said that his departure from Trondheim was misinterpreted as an admission of guilt when he had only left to avoid the media.
-He said a German clinic in Osnabrück had confirmed that he was never a pedophile.
+He stated that a German clinic in Osnabrück had confirmed that he was never a pedophile.
 Müller had sought without success to retract his statements before publication.
 The newspaper also reported that he appeared not to be supervised in any way, despite the Vatican's commitment that he would be.
 Bishop Eidsvig said Müller's statement showed bad judgment and that Müller had confessed in 2009.
 He doubted Müller would attempt to have the Vatican rehabilitate him.

-In retirement he lived at his order's residences, first in Rome and then in Münster.
+In retirement, he lived at his order's residences, first in Rome and then in Münster.
 He died in Münster on 25 October 2015.
 The obituary published online by his order did not mention the reasons for his resignation.
 It said that "he bore his suffering with composure and patience".

 Muller was not replaced in Trondheim until 2019.
-Bishop Eidsvig was named Apostolic Administrator when Muller's resignation was accepted in 2009 and he served until 2019 when Erik Varden was nominated as his successor.
+Bishop Eidsvig was named Apostolic Administrator when Muller's resignation was accepted in 2009, and he served until 2019 when Erik Varden was nominated as his successor.